igrishaev/farseer/README.md

 A context is a map that carries the data needed by the method handler in runtime.
 This is the first argument of a function from the `:handler/function` key.
-By default, the context carries the current id and method of the RPC call.
+By default, the context has the current id and method of the RPC call.
 If you print the first argument of the function, you'll see:

 ```clojure
 (defn rpc-sum